xenthy/threat-needle/README.md

 Each flagged packet will show
 - timestamp of the packet
 - the malicious category that the YARA rule(s) classified
-- Source and Destination IP address and ports of that packet
+- source and destination IP address and ports of that packet
 - the pattern that was matched and flagged (in bytes)
 - YARA rule's name that triggered the flag
 - the YARA rule's tag (sub-classification of YARA rule)